TimothyByrd/ChaosHelper/README.md

 A quad tab can hold about 16 complete sets (and a regular tab about 4).
 Since you want to be able to ctrl-click to quickly dump items into the tab (and the tab can get messy over time - this is "fragmentation") setting this to 10 or 12 seems reasonable.

+`minIlvl` (60) is the minimum ilvl of items to highlight in the loot filter.
+Setting this to 1 turns the tool into a Chance recipe helper...

 `maxIlvl` (-1) is the maximum ilvl of items to highlight in the loot filter.
 It can be set to 74 to not show regal recipe items.
 The default of -1 means to give the recipe highlight to all applicable items of ilvl 60 and above.